 - At the same time, cook the pasta according to package directions.

-- When the pasta is done, remove it from the pot using tongs and add it to the pan with the bacon.
+- When the pasta is done, remove it from the pot using tongs and add it to the pan with the bacon and the bacon grease.

 - Using one hand, quickly whisk the egg and cheese mixture while simultaneously pouring the bacon and pasta into the bowl.
 Make sure to continuously whisk, otherwise the eggs will scramble.